ctron/simulating-iot/docs/10_start_openshift.md

 ## Access OpenShift

-After the MiniShift instance is running, you can log on to the console:
+After the MiniShift instance is running, you can log on to the OpenShift console:

     ./minishift console